-All eyes on China: Why fashion brands target Chinese consumers?
+All eyes on China: Why do fashion brands target Chinese consumers?

 Despite the global pandemic, China recovered fast.
 Growth in mainland China should be very solid and includes double digits.
 According to the International Monetary Fund (IMF), China should meet an 8% growth in 2021.

 Luxury and fashion brands already present in China faced a crisis thanks to strong consumption in China.
 The Q4 2020 growth presented by Hermès is mainly coming from strong communication and sales in China.
 While the luxury brand decided to cancel all its worldwide events, it keeps proposing popup stores and events in China.
 Smaller luxury and fashion brands have also noticed the strategic opportunity.
 The number of new overseas brands joining Tmall Global increased by 64% year-on-year in 2020.
 In a word, the future is China.

 Which fashion brands rely the most on Chinese consumers?